JuliaPraxis/Naming/README.md

 # Choosing Names

-It is easier to understand what the function `facial_recognition` does when it is not named `facer`.
+It is easier to understand the function `facial_recognition` than the same function called `facer`.
 Using good naming practices and choosing names that clarify your intent makes your software better:
 easier to maintain, nicer for others to use and peruse, and simplifies collaborative work.